 If PuTTY is not found, the desktop client uses the version of PuTTY that it installed at:

 If the user later installs PuTTY in any of the locations above, the desktop client uses that version which ensures the user has the latest version of PuTTY.

 Sessions requests are enabled by default.
 However, if authorized users cannot request sessions, check the Session Requests Enabled setting in the desktop client (Administrative Tools | Settings | Access Request | Enable or Disable Services).

 NOTE: You must have Appliance Administrator permissions to manage the service settings.

 - All session activity (every packet sent and action that takes place on the screen, including mouse movements, clicks, and keystrokes) is recorded and available for play back.

-- If Safeguard for Privileged Passwords detects no activity for 10 minutes during a privileged session, the session is terminated.
+- If Safeguard for Privileged Passwords detects no activity for 10 minutes during a privileged session, the session is closed.

 Requesting session access

 If you are designated as an authorized user of an entitlement, you can request access for a specific period (or session) to any account or asset in the scope of the entitlement's policies.